mknxdev/jperf/README.md

 **_Defines the global running strategy._**

-By default, code tests will be executed on-the-fly right away after they are defined through the `.test` method.
+By default, test tasks are executed on-the-fly right away after they are defined.
-Setting this option to `false` will prevent code tests to be executed directly.
-The execution must be triggered manually using the `.run` method in that case.
+Setting this option to `false` will prevent test tasks to be executed directly.
+Their execution must be triggered manually using the `.run` method in that case.

 ### `verbose`